The JWST NIRCam coronagraphic target acquisition (TA) positions the bright "host" on the center of the coronagraphic mask.

 The goal of coronagraphic target acquisition (TA) with NIRCam is to accurately align an astronomical point source—the "host"—on a coronagraphic mask (occulter).

-The purpose of PSF subtraction is to achieve limiting contrast between a bright host and the faintest detectable "companion," which is the main source of scientific interest.
-See here for a NIRCam-specific discussion of limiting contrast.
+The purpose of PSF subtraction is to achieve limiting contrast between a bright host and the faintest detectable "companion," which is the main source of scientific interest; details about this for NIRCam are available in this article: NIRCam-Specific Treatment of Limiting Contrast.

 The companion may be an extended source, such as a circumstellar disk, or a point source, such as an exoplanet.
 The PSF reference image may be a composite of multiple images obtained after pointing changes—either a roll or an offset.
 To achieve PSF subtraction, the reference image is scaled and subtracted from science images.